Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 - If you take a long shower (> 10 minutes), verify that the bathroom motion sensor sees you!
 Look for the blue light.

-- For showers longer than 20 minutes, don't forget to wave at the motion sensor once in a while.

 - Activate the Manual Override switch in the Home Assistant control screen for the powerwash vendor or other vendors using water.

 - Keep an eye on the motion sensors.
 If one stops working, you could be in for a surprise in the shower at about 10 minutes.
+When you walk by one, a blue light acknowledges you.

 ## Results